 H5 Clustering.
 We predict that participants’ preference profiles may form clusters.
 We will use k-means clustering to group participants’ preferences (based on Likert-responses or raw item wins) into clusters.
-First, we will apply a version of multi-dimensional scaling to reduce the amount of variables to a manageable level.
+First, we will apply a version of multi-dimensional scaling to reduce the number of variables to a manageable level.
 We plan to extract 2 or 3 dimensions to maintain interpretability, but different solutions will be computed and compared using AIC and BIC.
 For k-means clustering, the number of clusters will be determined using the elbow method (visual examination of a scree-like plot, showing the drop in mean within-cluster variance as the number of clusters is increased), and validated using the silhouette method.
 If more than one cluster is found, we will then conduct a range of exploratory analyses.
 First, we will visually examine the preference profiles giving rise to the clusters and compute a Bradley-Terry-Model using cluster-membership as predictor.
 Next, we would like to test for association between demographic variables (age, sex, depression-severity) and derived variables (entropy score) and cluster-membership.